moq-wg/moq-transport/draft-lcurley-warp.md

 ## ANNOUNCE {#message-announce}

 The publisher advertises the tracks via the `ANNOUNCE` control message.
+The `ANNOUNCE` message provides a way for relays to :

+- Discover tracks being published by a publisher,
-The `ANNOUNCE` message provides for the relays to discover tracks being published, enable appropriate routing for serving subscriptions and set up authorization for tracks that the publisher intends to publish media with.
+- Enable appropriate routing for serving subscriptions and
+- Set up authorization for tracks that the publisher intends to publish media with.

 The receiver can then SUBSCRIBE to the advertised tracks.

 ~~~
 ANNOUNCE Message {